How Climate Change Will Affect Your Investment Opportunities

-Climate change, like most natural, social or political upheavals, represents an opportunity for investors.
-Sustainable technologies, such as those used in electric cars or clean energy, have already boosted stocks like Tesla (TSLA) and NextEra Energy (NEE).
+Like most natural, social or political upheavals, climate change presents a unique opportunity for investors who know where to look.
+Sustainable technologies, like those behind electric cars and clean energy, have sent stocks like Tesla (TSLA) and NextEra Energy (NEE) soaring.
 But there are more opportunities on the horizon.

 Consider Investing in These Industries as the Climate Changes